X

 Ashwani Gupta

-D Muthukumaran
+D. Muthukumaran

 Priyankar Biswas

-D Muthukumaran
+D. Muthukumaran

-That’s a gross debt.
-A 4,744 crores is gross debt.
-280 crores is the, is the cash.
+That’s a gross debt INR4,744 crores.
+It’s a gross debt.
+INR280 crores is the cash.

-D Muthukumaran
+D. Muthukumaran

 Priyankar Biswas

 Thank you.
-Next question is from Parash Jain from hsbc.
+Next question is from Parash Jain from HSBC.
 Please go ahead.

 Parash Jain

-D Muthukumaran
+D. Muthukumaran

-So let me start with the second question first.
-Balash Viringam Basically you know at this point in time we are positioning it as a transshipment.
-So you know evacuation into intellect is marginal for now.
-That said you know there is a road connectivity which is right outside the port which can evacuate for Exim cargo.
-And you know there is also a plan for us and we are evaluating and implementing a rail connectivity program in that port.
-So if and when, you know, rail also happens, we will have, you know, added evacuation capacity and road of course can serve to the extent that we need.
+So let me start with the second question first, Parash.
+Vizhinjam, basically, at this point in time we are positioning it as a transshipment.
+So evacuation into hinterland is marginal for now.
+That said, there is a road connectivity, which is right outside the port, which can evacuate for EXIM cargo.
+And there is also a plan for us and we are evaluating and implementing a rail connectivity program in that port.
+So if and when rail also happens, we will have added evacuation capacity and road, of course, can serve to the extent that we need.
 So it is not a constraint.
-As the market develops, we’ll be able to actually handle legs and cargo quite easily.
-At the moment it is positioned as transhipment cargo.
+As the market develops, we will be able to actually, sort of, handle EXIM cargo quite easily.
+At the moment, it is positioned as a transhipment cargo.

 To your question on 1 billion ton, basically we are talking about the split of largely domestic and international.
-Domestic is international is about 150 million metric tons for which the current ports that we have in the portfolio, you know, sort of has a very clear visibility of how we can get to 150 from these four ports with the current program with nothing, you know, sort of added new.

-Now if we do add anything more in the international, it will actually add to the comfort of a billion ton.
+Domestic is — sorry, international is about 150 million metric tons, for which the current four ports that we have in the portfolio, sort of, has a very clear visibility of how we can get to 150 million metric tons from these four ports with a current program, with nothing sort of added new.
+Now if we do add anything more in the international, it will actually add to the comfort of 1 billion ton.

 As far as the balance 850 million ton is concerned, it is all going to come from domestic market.
-You know, Viningum is the transshipment port.
-And if you go back to the earlier question, I did mention that, you know, Birmingham is going to have phase two coming in only post FY13 volumes.
-So therefore, you know, current volumes that we are doing, you know, you have the current indication of where we will do.
-Now if you remove that, everything else is, you know, sort of coming from the existing ports that we already have.
+Vizhinjam is the transshipment port.
+And if you go back to the earlier question, I did mention that Vizhinjam is going to have — Phase 2 coming in only post FY30 in volumes.
+So therefore current volumes that we are doing, you have the current indication of where we will do.
+Now if you remove that, everything else is sort of coming from the existing ports that we already have.
+And we have explained in the last quarter that we see a disproportionate increase in Dhamra.
+We can see that going up to 100 million tons in times to come.
+Other than that, all the ports will actually go up in proportion.

-And you know, we have explained in the last quarter that we see a disproportionate increase in Damra.
-You know, we, we can see that going up to, you know, 100 million tons in times to come.
-Other than that, you know, all the ports will actually go up in proportion.
-Mundra has an ecosystem to grow faster than other people, but that is sort of only at the margin.
+Mundra has an ecosystem to grow faster than other people, but that is, sort of, only at the margin.
 By and large we don’t anticipate any proportionate contribution coming from ports in a way which is different from what we have today.
-So the current split is by and large indicative of how we will do all the ports we expect to contribute to growth.
+So the current split is by and large indicative of how we will do.
+All the ports we expect to contribute to growth.
+And you will see that we have been investing in all of the ports.
+Expansion capacity is being created in an organic manner.
+So we expect the proportion to by and large to remain the same.

 Parash Jain